With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreRockwood Residential Treatment Home is a mental health clinic in Portland, OR, located at 17640 Ne Halsey Street, in the 97230 zip code.
 Rockwood Residential Treatment Home provides residential treatment.
-Rockwood Residential Treatment Home offers psychotropic medication, individual psychotherapy and group therapy to young adults and adults.
+Rockwood Residential Treatment Home offers individual psychotherapy, trauma therapy and group therapy to young adults and adults.
 Rockwood Residential Treatment Home also supports seniors or older adults and people with serious mental illness.
-More services at Rockwood Residential Treatment Home include case management, suicide prevention services and psychosocial rehabilitation services.
+More services at Rockwood Residential Treatment Home include psychosocial rehabilitation services, suicide prevention services and case management.

 Learn MoreAlbertina Kerr Centers Gresham Campus is a mental health center in Portland, Oregon, located at 722 Ne 162nd Avenue, 97230 zip code.
 Albertina Kerr Centers Gresham Campus provides outpatient treatment and residential treatment.
-Albertina Kerr Centers Gresham Campus offers couples/family therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
-More services available at Albertina Kerr Centers Gresham Campus include family psychoeducation, assertive community treatment and suicide prevention services.
+Albertina Kerr Centers Gresham Campus offers individual psychotherapy, couples/family therapy and group therapy to children / adolescents.
+More services available at Albertina Kerr Centers Gresham Campus include assertive community treatment, case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.